The Market Dojo team spoke with Chris Read, Senior Supply Chain Manager at Eiffage Kier JV to find out how the business has been using Sourcing Dojo.

 At the other end of the spectrum were systems that had complex value-add functionality, but high upfront costs.
 The extra functionality offered by these solutions seemed to be dependent on the input of accurate historical spend data and more suited to industries with a high volume of transactional, repeat purchases.

 Where we are as an industry and a business, we felt that the Market Dojo tool gave us the flexibility we needed, a platform we could hit the ground running with and use as we want to use it.
 From the usability and user interface perspective, it seemed to be one of the best tools on the market.

 Could you tell me about the benefits of using the question scoring feature?

 Our procurement strategy is heavily based on a balanced scorecard approach so all our procurement will be underpinned by a pricing commercial element and a qualitative assessment which is based on a balanced scorecard questionnaire.
 Every event we have run to date has had a detailed questionnaire embedded in it.
 We felt that as a tool it’s better to have it embedded in the software itself as firstly it saves people time and secondly you can set functional stakeholders as scorers to get them engaged in the procurement process from the beginning.
 This really helps with stakeholder buy-in when it comes to making recommendations.

 From a consistency perspective, having the template function and cloning of templates is certainly popular within the team and seems to be a good enabler for us having a consistent approach.

-Do you feel Market Dojo has fulfilled everything you were looking for in a tool?
+Do you feel Sourcing Dojo has fulfilled everything you were looking for in a tool?